RavenSystem/AlwaysAtHome/README.md

 In router web, go to `VPN -> VPN Server -> IPSec VPN`:
 - Set `Enable IPSec VPN Server` to `ON`.
+- Fill `Pre-shared Key` with any very strong pass-phrase.
+However, this field will not be used to connect to VPN Server.
 - At bottom, create all users with their passwords (use very strong passwords), using `+` button, and selecting `V1&V2` for `Supported IKE version`.
 - When finish, click on `Apply`.